IEEEAVTest2021/deliverable-2/report/README.md

     * Focused scenario classes and divesity
     * Scenario script statistics and distribution based on scenario types
     *  Discovered problems and statistics
-  * Section 4 Summary
+  * Section 4 Summary and Experience

-3. A presentation deck with information listed in the above four sections.
-Please also include scenario sample demo videos in the presentation.
+3. A presentation deck presenting the scenarios included in Deliverable #2.